elisilk/interactive-comments-section/README.md

 - [x] Don't immediately give focus to the default add new comment textarea (unlike the conditional reply textareas, which should automatically get focus)
   - Solved this using Vue's [Custom Directives](https://vuejs.org/guide/reusability/custom-directives).
 Very cool. :sunglasses:
 - [ ] Add in error checking/validation.
-  - For example, should the store enforce that a new comment can be added only if there is a current
+  - For example, should the store enforce that a new comment can be added only if there is a current user signed in
   - And should an update or deletion only be made if the current user matches the author of the comment to be updated or deleted?
 - [ ] Make sure form and input element ids are each unique (especially if reusing components in different places, under different conditions).
 For example, do the new comment creation form and textarea inputs have unique ids compared to ones that are created for replying to a post?
 - [ ] In comment user component, if only showing the image (`format='image-only'`), include the username as 'sr-only' rather than excluding it entirely.